Budapest Weather: Seasonal Overview and Planning Your Visit

 - Warm hat, gloves, and scarf

-- Waterproof boots with good traction for potential snow and ice
+- Waterproof boots with good grip for potential snow and ice

 - Swimwear for thermal baths (a unique winter experience)